RebornBeat/Hearth/README.md

 The frozen statements:

-1. **The pipeline is fixed.** One event → one pipeline run → one tick record.
-Loops add checks; nothing adds ticks.
+1. **The pipeline is fixed.** Eight steps: intercept, resolve, traverse, step, aggregate, sync, emit, release.
+One event → one pipeline run → one tick record.
+   Loops add checks; strategies add traversal — nothing adds ticks or steps.
 2. **The verdict protocol is closed.** `CONTINUE / REPAIR / BACKTRACK(d) / HALT` —
    worst verdict wins, `dmax` on competing backtracks, nothing else escapes the core.
 3. **The capability boundary is declared.** Hearth defines what must be observable, what may be intercepted, what may be gated, and what verdicts mean; the adapter declares what the host actually provides; the declaration ships with every trace.
-4. **The trace is the substrate.** Every tick is recorded into the canonical traversal graph; every metric — **including every control factor** — is derived from it;
-   nothing is measured outside it.
+4. **The trace is the substrate.** Every tick is recorded into the canonical traversal graph; every metric — **including every control factor and every traversal record** — is derived from it; nothing is measured outside it.
 5. **Release authority is the only variable.** Observe, audit (shadow/active), enforce (auto/supervised) — same path, different authority.
 Benchmarking and meta-harnessing are one mechanism.
+6. **The canonical model is frozen; traversal implementations never are.** Hearth owns what happened, what was verified, what was released; the harness owns how it navigates.
+Strategies are pluggable; results are canonical.
+7. **Sessions own their graphs.** No global universal context exists; every session builds its own world model, and the store never collapses it to a final answer.
+8. **Defaults define the reference population.** The canonical baseline is what adaptability is measured against, and aggregation runs over eligible systems only — eligibility explicit, never convenient.

-Everything else — native mode, meta mode, host mode, modality loops, tool loops, scenario loops, bundles, adapters, registries, the browser extension, the supervisor surfaces, drift reporting, control economics, counterfactual simulation — is **how you deploy and compose this kernel**.
+Everything else — native mode, meta mode, host mode, modality loops, tool loops, scenario loops, bundles, adapters, registries, traversal strategies, the browser extension, the supervisor surfaces, drift reporting, control economics, counterfactual simulation, aggregation — is **how you deploy and compose this kernel**.

 ---

-## 24. Quick start
+## 28. Quick start

 *(illustrative API — shape is stable, names may move)*